Biggest traffic jam this weekend in Northern California? Try Tahoe

 “Between the recession ending and having a decent winter, the tourism traffic is back,” said Carl Hasty, head of the Tahoe Transportation District.
 “We’re everybody’s playground.”

-California Highway Patrol officials in Truckee reported that traffic trying to exit Interstate 80 onto highways 89 and 267, headed to Tahoe, briefly backed up onto the freeway lanes Saturday morning.
-Some drivers report it took an hour to travel the 11 miles to the Squaw Valley ski resort.
+California Highway Patrol officials in Truckee reported that traffic trying to exit Interstate 80 onto Highways 89 and 267, headed to Tahoe, briefly backed up onto the freeway lanes Saturday morning.

 California Highway Patrol officials report they have had to position a traffic control officer on Highway 50 near Echo Summit at times on afternoons to help guide vehicles out of the Sierra-at-Tahoe ski resort.